Roseinfire/HtmlS/README.md

 ### About advertisement
 HtmlScript itself `never use advertisement`. <br>
-Anyone can use advertisements on his own site if it is built with HtmlScript. <br>
+Everyone can use advertisements on his own site when it is built with HtmlScript. <br>
 We believe that best support is to join the project or just give it a star. <br>
 However, you can support HtmlScript on Ko-fi. <br>

 ### About installation
-If your project is built with cross-site script, it will not work when script isn't accessible. <br>
+If your site is built with cross-site script, it will not work when script isn't accessible. <br>
-So, the better idea is install HtmlScript to your project folder. <br>
+So, the better idea is install HtmlScript to your project's folder. <br>
 To run script from a folder, you need a special attribute `host` set to HtmlScript path include the domain. <br>
-Note that need localhost to test your site when running from a folder.
+Note that you also need localhost to test your site when running script from a folder.
 ```HTML
 <html host="https://website.com/path">
   <head>